christiangoran/child-personality-quiz/README.md

 ![Color and Font-Family Card](https://github.com/christiangoran/child-personality-quiz/blob/main/assets/wireframes/project2-color-card.png)

-### Structure
+#### Structure

 The structure of the site is informed by the scope, user and business goals as well as the principles of IXD (interaction design) to make sure I was conforming to users' expectations and making everything as intuitive as I could.

-The site has a simple structure, everything apart from the 404 page is contained on a single web page (index.html) with all the content replaced by the JavaScript code at different points in the game.
+The site has a simple structure, and everything is contained on a single web page (index.html) with all the content replaced by the JavaScript code at different points in the game.
 There are 5 main divs within the page which appear and disappear depending on where you are in the game, these are:

 - Start Area - a brief intro with a name capture input to personalise the user's results and a start game button Game - the main game play area, with a progress bar, question, answer options to choose from and a 'restart game' button